TkTech/PyNBT/readme.md

 # PyNBT

 PyNBT is a tiny, liberally licenced (MIT) NBT library.
 It supports reading and writing compressed, uncompressed, big endian or little endian NBT files.
-It also includes helpers for region files and pocket detection.

 ## Using the Library
 Using the library in your own programs is simple and is capable of reading, modifying, and saving NBT files.